SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Advantages: none

 carry the translation device in any group.
-“When asking questions of locals, the one using the translator relates all requests.
+"When asking questions of locals, the one using the translator relates all requests.
 Verdendrian merchants are few, mostly seen on their